Rosefae/neopets-tampermonkey/README.md

-# neopets-tampermonkey
+# Neopets Tampermonkey

-TamperMonkey Scripts for Neopets.
-All of these follow ToS as far as I know, but that "as far as I know" is doing a non-zero amount of lifting.
+Tampermonkey Scripts for Neopets.
+All of these follow ToS as far as I know, but y'know, use at your own discretion etc etc.